kineticstoolkit/kineticstoolkit_doc/src/numpy_indexing_slicing_filtering_1d.md

 ### Integer mask

 We can also build a mask using a list or array of integers.
-In this case, we simply indicate which indexes we want to keep:
+In this case, this is a list of the indexes to keep:

 ```{code-cell} ipython3
 int_mask = [0, 3, 8, 9]